**********UPDATE 23 JULY 2020*****************************

-The singlehanded sailor, 72-year-old Peter Farrell departed Fire Island, NY on 13 Oct 2019 and did not call relatives from Bermuda.
+Singlehanded sailor, 72-year-old Peter Farrell departed Fire Island, NY on 13 OCT 2019, intending to stop in Bermuda, and then continue on to Jost Van Dyke, British Virgin Islands.
+FARRELL did not call relatives from Bermuda.
 It is quite possible he decided to bypass Bermuda in favor of heading straight to the British Virgin Islands.
-His intended ETA in Jost Van Dyke is November 3 or 4, 2019.
-Farrell is very familiar with the area and has written a book on Foxy.
+His intended ETA in Jost Van Dyke at the time of his departure from Fire Island, New York was 03- 04 NOV 2019.

-The SV TALLO HO! is described as a 28-foot sloop, dark blue hull with red sails.
+The S/V TALLO HO! is described as a 28-foot sloop, dark blue hull with red sails.
 It is believed there is only a VHF radio onboard, no HF radio, Sat phone, or satellite tracking device.
-There is an EPIRB aboard and a 6 person life raft.
-She is 30 feet on deck, with a 6 foot bowsprit and a bumkin.
-Tally Ho!
-Is a1931 Atkin cutter.
+There is an EPIRB aboard and a 6-person life raft.
+Tally Ho! is a 1931 Atkin cutter.
+She is 30 feet on deck, with a 6-foot bowsprit and a bumkin.
+There was some discussion on social media that PETER FARRELL had changed the name of the boat, but direct contact with a family member indicates the name of the vessel remains TALLY HO!.

-Anyone who has knowledge of Peter Farrell and/or the S/V TALLY HO! is requested to contact Boat Watch or USCG.
+Anyone who has knowledge of Peter Farrell and/or the S/V TALLY HO! is requested to contact the U.S. Coast Guard and Boatwatch.org.

-In the meanwhile, this watch will be broadcast on the SSCA HF Radio Net KPK as a Non-Emergency Boat Watch.
+In the meanwhile, we will put this out on the SSCA HF Radio Net as a Boat Watch.
 The net is on the air daily at 0815 hrs Eastern Time or 1215 hrs UTC on marine SSB frequency 8.104.